jonathanlinat/quake-leveldesign-starterkit/README.md

 6. Set `Working Directory` to `${MAP_DIR_PATH}`.
 7. Add an `Export Map` task profile by clicking `+`.
 8. Set `Field Path` to `${WORK_DIR_PATH}/${MAP_BASE_NAME}-compile.map`.
-9. Ensure the task is enabled (checkbox checked).
 10. Add a `Run Tool` task profile for each of the following tools, setting `Tool Path` to the respective paths in `<path/to/quake-leveldesign-starterkit-<date>-<os>>/tools/ericw-tools/bin/`:
     - `qbsp(.exe)` with `Parameters`: `-nocolor ${MAP_BASE_NAME}-compile.map ${MAP_BASE_NAME}.bsp`.
     - `vis(.exe)` with `Parameters`: `-nocolor ${MAP_BASE_NAME}.bsp`.